 Step 5: Start to Think of Yourself as a Non-Smoker

-Start telling yourself that you don’t smoke anymore, and head off temptation by making sure any smokers you spend time with know it, so that they won’t offer you cigarettes.
-“Most smokers wish they could quit, so they’re usually respectful of people trying to quit,” Rigotti adds.
+Start telling yourself that you don’t smoke anymore, and head off temptation by making sure any people who smoke that you spend time with know it, so that they won’t offer you cigarettes.
+“Most people who smoke wish they could quit, so they’re usually respectful of people trying to quit,” Rigotti adds.

 Also, keep in mind that, beyond breaking nicotine addiction, there are two aspects to quitting smoking—behavioral (habits) and mental (thoughts and beliefs).
 The behavioral component has to do with breaking the habits and routines you have around smoking and smoking triggers.
 “Then there’s the mental side,” Rigotti says, “which is telling yourself, ‘I don’t smoke anymore, so this stuff isn’t part of my life.’